eBay/bayesian-belief-networks/README.txt

 Pythonic Bayesian Belief Network Framework

-Allows creation of BBNs with pure Python functions.
+Allows creation of Bayesian Belief Networks and other Graphical Models with pure Python functions.
+Where tractable exact inference is used.
 Currently three different inference methods are supported with more to come:

 - Message Passing and the Junction Tree Algorithm